Maryland Lottery and Gaming Control Agency History & Milestones

 - February 10, 2020: The Maryland Lottery launched Fast Play games — instant-win games that are printed by Lottery terminals and vending machines.
 The launch included five tickets at price points ranging from $1 to $10.

-- January 20, 2021: Coney Market in Lonaconing (Allegany County) sold a Powerball jackpot-winning ticket worth an estimated annuity value of $731.1 million, making it the fourth-largest jackpot in Powerball history and the sixth-largest in U.S. lottery history as of that date.
+- January 20, 2021: Coney Market in Lonaconing (Allegany County) sold a Powerball jackpot-winning ticket worth an estimated annuity value of $731.1 million.
+As of that date, it was the fourth-largest jackpot in Powerball history and the sixth-largest in U.S. lottery history.
 The winners opted to remain anonymous, dubbing themselves “The Power Pack” as they claimed the prize on May 26, 2021.
 They chose the cash option of $546.8 million (approximately $366.6 million after federal and state taxes).
-The prize generated approximately $49 million in state tax revenue.
+The prize generated approximately $49 million in state income tax revenue.

 - January 2021: The Maryland Lottery began enabling debit card readers on approximately 2,000 self-service vending machines across the state.